CyberFlameGO/svnpython/Doc/extending/extending.rst

 :cfunc:`import_spam` in its initialization function::

    PyMODINIT_FUNC
-   initclient(void)
+   PyInit_client(void)
    {
        PyObject *m;

-       m = Py_InitModule("client", ClientMethods);
+       m = PyModule_Create(&clientmodule);
        if (m == NULL)
-           return;
+           return NULL;
        if (import_spam() < 0)
-           return;
+           return NULL;
-       /* additional initialization can happen here */ }
+       /* additional initialization can happen here */ return m;
+   }

 The main disadvantage of this approach is that the file :file:`spammodule.h` is rather complicated.
 However, the basic structure is the same for each function that is exported, so it has to be learned only once.

-Finally it should be mentioned that CObjects offer additional functionality, which is especially useful for memory allocation and deallocation of the pointer stored in a CObject.
-The details are described in the Python/C API Reference Manual in the section :ref:`cobjects` and in the implementation of CObjects (files :file:`Include/cobject.h` and :file:`Objects/cobject.c` in the Python source code distribution).
+Finally it should be mentioned that Capsules offer additional functionality, which is especially useful for memory allocation and deallocation of the pointer stored in a Capsule.
+The details are described in the Python/C API Reference Manual in the section :ref:`capsules` and in the implementation of Capsules (files :file:`Include/pycapsule.h` and :file:`Objects/pycapsule.c` in the Python source code distribution).

 .. rubric:: Footnotes